-Publisher, retailer or platform - it's time to decide: Seven media and tech predictions for 2021 - Press Gazette
+Seven media and tech predictions for 2021 - Press Gazette

 4) Tech giants will have to decide if they are publishers or data banks

 The 20th Century media industry proved that the company with the advertising revenue owns the news, as I chronicle in Preserving America’s Thought Leader Magazines.
 Henry Luce, William Hearst, Conde Nast used their power to set the agenda until it was then usurped by the cable companies, ending the century with the arrival of the internet.
-The early 21st Century appears to have adopted the same pattern of consolidated power, but at warp speed, with the unprecedented market-cap and ad-market dominance by Facebook and Google along with their fantastical reach across the globe.
+The early 21st century appears to have adopted the same pattern of consolidated power, but at warp speed, with the unprecedented market-cap and ad-market dominance by Facebook and Google along with their fantastical reach across the globe.

 Are they really any different than the media owners of the 20th century?